If you are unable to pay your tax on time because you have been adversely affected by COVID-19, you can ask us to remit penalties and interest.

 You need to pay off your instalment arrangement by 8 April 2024 to gain full relief from penalties and interest when you've been affected by COVID-19.
 Interest will apply to any outstanding amount from the original due date if the arrangement is not paid by 8 April 2024.

 Information we may need from you

 When we do ask for more details, we'll be looking for your plan to keep your business going.
 We're likely to request:

-- at least three months banks statements and credit card statement
+- at least 3-months banks statements and credit card statements

 - any management accounting information